Department of State.

 We will not accept group or family photographs; you must include a separate photograph for each family member.
 Failure to submit the required photographs for your spouse and each child listed will result in an incomplete entry to the E-DV system.
 We will not accept the entry and you will have to resubmit another entry.
 If you fail to submit the correct photograph of each individual, your application, along with those of all of your derivatives, will be disqualified at the time of the visa interview.

-A digital photograph (image) of you, your spouse, and each child must be submitted online with the E-DV entry form.
+A digital photograph (image) of you, your spouse, and each child must be Start Printed Page 62135submitted online with the E-DV entry form.
 The image file can be produced either by taking a new digital photograph or by scanning a photographic print with a digital scanner.

 Entries are subject to disqualification and visa refusal for cases in which the photographs are not recent, have been manipulated, or fail to meet the specifications explained below.